leesper/bytebuffer/README.md

 # Buffer

 Buffer is an application-layer byte buffer designed to be used in asynchronous network applications.
+You can find more examples in the unit test code.
+This is a byte buffer class modeled after muduo::net::Buffer.

 Here is how you append and retreive from a byte buffer: